jamiemmt/jamiemmt.github.io/teaching/f18-fairml/home.md

 permalink: index.html
 ---

-### Welcome to Foundations of Fairness in ML, offered Fall 2018!
+### Hmmm Welcome to Foundations of Fairness in ML, offered Fall 2018!

 This course will study the sources and measures of unfairness stemming